Cake Mix Cinnamon Rolls

 • In the bowl of the stand mixer, add the milk and butter, making sure that the temperature is between 120-130ºF so that the yeast can activate.

-• Place the dough in a greased bowl, turning once to grease top.
-Cover and let rise until almost doubled, about 45 minutes.
+• Place dough in a greased bowl, turning once to grease top.
+Cover with plastic wrap or a towel and let rise in a warm place until almost doubled, about 45 minutes.

 • Roll up jelly-roll style, starting with a long side, making right roll.
 Cut each roll into 12 slices using a dough cutter or sharp knife (or floss makes a clean cut). place cut side down in two greased 13×9-in. baking pans.
 Cover and let rise until almost doubled, about 20 minutes.